• About TootingMama

 8. Add the sliced cherry tomatoes, and cook until soft and the skins start to burst.

-9. Now add the ground spices, lemon juice and seasoning and stir continually to incorporate all the ingredients.
+9. Now add the ground spices, and seasoning and stir continually to incorporate all the ingredients.

 11. Serve with basmati rice or as an accompaniment to your main curry dish.